rossibarra/gsize/readme.md

 We start by removing all the ab initio genes and only keeping the first transcript.
 Unzip the cDNA and run:

 	perl -e 'open FILE, "<Zea_mays.AGPv3.22.cdna.all.fa"; while(<FILE>){ if($_=~m/^>/ ){ $_=~m/^>GRMZ.*_T(\d+)/; $transcript=$1; $known= $_=~m/known/ ?
 1:0; $abinit=$_=~m/abinitio/ ?
 1: 0; }; if($transcript == "01" && $known == 1 && $abinit==0){ print $_; }} '  > Zea_mays.AGPv3.22.cdna.T01.fa

+Then we index the file:

+	bwa index Zea_mays.AGPv3.22.cdna.T01.fa